DivineOmega/dotenv-loader/README.md

 # dotenv-loader

-The dotenv-loader is a simple PHP helper that automatically load in a `.env` file from the root of your project into environment variables.
+The dotenv-loader is a simple PHP helper that automatically loads in a `.env` file from the root of your project into environment variables.
+It is designed for use in projects that do not already make use of a `.env` file.

 ## Quick Start